 These issues were investigated by means of thermal-hydraulic experiments conducted at the PKL facility.
 In addition to the tests conducted at the PKL facility, additional tests were performed at the PMK facility and at the PWR-PACTEL facility.
 During the PKL4 phase, the PKL facility has been modified to include an EPR-like upper plenum design.

-Phase four began on 1 July 2016 and will end on 30 June 2020.
-It focuses on parametric studies on thermal-hydraulic procedures for model development and validation of thermal-hydraulic system codes, and on experimental verification of cool-down procedures and operation modes for different incidents and accidents.
+Phase four began in July 2016 and terminated in September 2020.
+It focused on parametric studies on thermal-hydraulic procedures for model development and validation of thermal-hydraulic system codes, and on experimental verification of cool-down procedures and operation modes for different incidents and accidents.

 PKL-1: Belgium, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom, United States.

-PKL-2: Belgium, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, the Netherlands), Spain, Sweden, Switzerland, United Kingdom and United States
+PKL-2: Belgium, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, Netherlands, Spain, Sweden, Switzerland, United Kingdom, United States.

-PKL-3: Belgium, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom and United States
+PKL-3: Belgium, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom, United States.

-PKL-4: Belgium, China, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, Spain, Sweden, Switzerland and United States.
+PKL-4: Belgium, China, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, Spain, Sweden, Switzerland, United States.